icse2024nfr/icse-2024-nfr/README.md

 # Keywords

-We provide a curated subset of common keywords related to NFRs derived from manual analysis.
-This content may help future investigations on the conceiving, training, and validation of NFRs classification technologies.
-The keywords are available at  [`/artifacts/Keywords.pdf`](https://github.com/saner23nfrdiscussions/saner23nfr/blob/main/artifacts/Keywords.pdf).

 The file contains the list of keywords for each NFR.
 We divided these keywords into two groups: (i) single keywords, and (ii) composed sentences keywords.
 The second group has combinations of keywords that can reinforce the presence of the NFR, due to its context.